 How does NC form?

-We know that in NC, chromosomes (the parts of your cells that contain all your genes) break apart and get put back together in the wrong way.
+We know that in NC, chromosomes (the structures in your cells that contain all your genes) break apart and get put back together in the wrong way.
 This can cause cells to not function like they should.
 In NC, a gene called NUT joins with another region, usually a region called BRD4.
 Doctors will look for this change in chromosomes to confirm that your cancer is NC.

 What is the prognosis for someone with NC?